 First-year students at Ohio University may apply to transfer into the philosophy tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.
 Depending on program capacity, second-year students may be considered for transfer as well.

 External Transfer Admission

 First-year students at another institution may apply to transfer into the philosophy tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.
 Depending on program capacity, second-year students may be considered for transfer as well.

 Opportunities Upon Graduation

 A philosophy major prepares the student for a wide variety of career paths, including various graduate and professional education programs (e.g., law school, divinity school, etc.), careers that demand high levels of critical thinking and communication skills, and many non-technical careers in business and science.
 The honors program in philosophy, in particular, gives the student the added advantage of highly specialized training that will be more than adequate to pursue graduate work in philosophy.